-Foodie Ganesha statue
+8. Foodie Ganesha Statue

-There was a day when Ganesha’s stomach was about to explode since he stuffed a lot of his favorite meal.
+There was a day when Ganesha’s stomach was about to explode since he stuffed a lot of his favourite meal.
 Tying his stomach with a snake was the last resort that Ganesha could find.
 As necessary, Ganesha tied a snake along his belly to escape the bursting of his stomach.
 This traces back the cause behind the unique design of the Ganesha’s statue in the temple.

 The highlight of this place is the Lotus Mahal amidst the enclosure.
-This secluded are was built for queens and other royal ladies of the Vijayanagara Empire.
+This secluded area was built for queens and other royal ladies of the Vijayanagara Empire.
 Most of the parts of the enclosure are destroyed; even then the vestiges provide a great visual of the royal life of those times.

-A long street – Hampi Bazaar
+10. A long street – Hampi Bazaar

 In front of the Virupaksha Temple unfolds a one-kilometre long street called the Hampi Bazaar.
 The street is covered on both sides with a set of old pavilions.
 The street makes a good place for a morning stroll with beautiful views on either side.
 A wooden car attired with tin sheets is in the midst of the street.
 During the annual car festival, the tradition of pulling the car is practised.
 There is a Nandi statue at the eastern end of the street, next to which lies the two-storied photo gallery pavilion.

 - In Kannada: ಹಂಪಿಯ ಬಗ್ಗೆ ನಿಮಗೆ ತಿಳಿದಿರದ ೧೦ ಸಂಗತಿಗಳು!